 CIPS is also accredited by Investors in People which is the sign of a great employer, an outperforming place to work and a clear commitment to sustainability, achieving Silver Award in 2012.
-This was retained (with higher results in 2015) and it is the aim to achieve Gold by 2017.
+This was retained (with higher results in 2015.